liurui39660/PayDay2.Mod/README.md

-I think the title is already very clear.
+Graze 1) deals full 20%/100% damage, 2) does not need killing shots and 3) spares civilians.
-Graze headshot deal full damage to nearby enemies regardless of the target's current HP.
+Graze deals full damage to nearby enemies regardless of the target's current HP.
 And that headshot does not need to kill the target.
-For body shot, it's still 20%, and if that exceeds the target's current HP, the nearby enemies also receive the full 20% damage.
+For body shot, it's still 20%, but if that exceeds the target's current HP, the nearby enemies also receive the full 20% damage.
-Throw the decompressed folder to `'mod/`, like most other mods.
+Throw the decompressed folder to `mod/`, like most other mods.

 Q: Can you give some examples?
 A: Assume there are two cops, alpha and beta, they are close to each other (<100cm).
 A player with Graze Aced shoot alpha using a sniper rifle.
 There are two variables that determine the final damage: hit position (head or body) and lethality (damage can kill alpha or cannot)